Radical Middle Newsletter

 • deeply creative and imaginative

-No author can win more than once, collections and anthologies are not eligible, and Radical Middle editor Mark Satin’s books are not eligible.
+No author could win more than once, collections and anthologies were not eligible, and Radical Middle editor Mark Satin’s books were not eligible.

 2008(T): Lawrence Chickering and James Turner, Voice of the People: The Transpartisan Imperative in American Life (daVinci Press).
 A worthy successor to such books as Ted Halstead and Michael Lind’s The Radical Center (2001 co-winner, see below) and Matt Miller’s The Two Percent Solution (2003 winner, see below) as well as my own book Radical Middle (2004).
 See our appreciation HERE.